yardenfalik/hoursTracker/README.md

 # HoursTracker

-**HoursTracker** is a Progressive Web Application (PWA) designed to help you track the time you spend at work, such as your shifts.
-It’s a simple yet powerful tool that lets you log your working hours, manage your shift records, and even export your data for further analysis.
+**HoursTracker** is a Progressive Web Application (PWA) designed to help you log and track your work hours and calculate your total revenue based on your hourly rate.
+With its intuitive design and powerful features, HoursTracker makes it simple to keep a clear record of your shifts and earnings, all accessible from any device.

 ## Features

-- **Track Work Hours**: Log your shifts, including start and end times.
+- **Track Work Hours**: Log your shifts with start and end times.
+- **Calculate Revenue**: Automatically calculate your total revenue based on your logged hours and hourly rate.
-- **Export Data to CSV**: Easily export your shift data to a CSV file for record-keeping or analysis.
+- **Export Data to CSV**: Download your shift and revenue data as a CSV file for record-keeping or further analysis.
-- **PWA Compatibility**: Install the app on your device directly from your browser.
+- **PWA Compatibility**: Install the app directly to your device for quick and seamless access.
-- **Shift History**: View, edit, and manage your logged shifts in one place.
+- **Shift History**: View, edit, and manage your logged shifts and total earnings in one place.
-- **Responsive Design**: Works seamlessly across devices, whether desktop or mobile.
+- **Responsive Design**: Works perfectly across devices, whether on desktop or mobile.

 ## Getting Started